mkbera/svm-vis/README.md

 # svm-vis
-A simple (not-scalable) implementation of SVM using Quafratic programming for visualisation
+A quadratic programming based tool for SVM visualisation.